 The first year of the Master of Clinical Science is counted as the first year of PhD study, meaning your PhD is only two short years away.

-PhD students enrolled with the University of Adelaide and receiving supervision within JBI are provided with access to all JBI-HDRP resources including a fully networked workstation and are integrated into the Institute’s extensive international work program.
-A number of scholarships are available to holders of an Australian Postgraduate Award Scholarship or equivalent.
-(For information on scholarships, refer to the University Graduate Centre).
+PhD students enrolled with the University of Adelaide and receiving supervision within JBI are provided with access to all JBI resources and are integrated into the Institute’s extensive international work program.
 Supervision is offered in the following areas:

 - Evidence Review and Synthesis - Including methodological work on the synthesis of qualitative research findings; the synthesis of text and opinion; the meta-analysis of quantitative research findings; and the systematic review of international evidence.